HeavyJab/mel-housing/README.md

-# mel-housing

-It is implemented using Shiny in R.

-Do

-git

 # Melbourne Housing Data Dashboard

 An interactive dashboard to explore the melbourne housing dataset.
 It is implemented using Shiny in R. The dataset visualised can be found here